-Gertrude A. Burr
+Gertrude A. Burr (1942 - 2021)

-The Bethesda Montessori School is under the direction of Gertrude A. Burr, who founded the school in 1983.
-She has been a certified teacher in the Montessori System since 1978 and holds a diploma from the Association Montessori Internationale, which she received at the Washington Montessori Institute.
+The Bethesda Montessori School was founded by Gertrude A. Burr in 1983, and was under her direction until her passing in 2021.
+She not only created and ran the highly successful program for more than 39 years, but was the lead teacher in the "Gertrude A. Burr Classroom" for 38 of those years.
+She was a certified teacher in the Montessori System since 1978 and held a diploma from the Association Montessori Internationale, which she received at the Washington Montessori Institute.
 In addition to her dedication to teaching in the Montessori field, Mrs. Burr obtained a bachelor of music degree from the Peabody Conservatory of Music, where she pursued graduate studies.
-She taught vocal music for several years in public and private schools in the Washington area.
-Mrs. Burr has been teaching at the Bethesda Montessori School since 1983.
+She taught vocal music for several years in public and private schools in the Washington area before founding The Bethesda Montessori School.

 Mrs. Yanick Louis - Assistant & day care staff

-Working in Mrs. Kelsey's classroom...
+Working in Mrs. Dabrowska's classroom...

-Mrs. Cindy McIntyre-Lerch - Assistant
+Mrs. Juana Tapia - Assistant

-Ms. Cornelia Franklin - Assistant
+Ms. Anna Houston - Assistant

-Mrs. Diane Powell - Computer and Art Instruction
+Mrs. Marie Faissat - Art Instruction

-Madame Quitterie Fillon - French Instruction
+Madame Quitterie Fialon - French Instruction

 Mrs. Kristie Galic